joey3001/CSharpOrderTracker/README.md

 # Joe's Vendor/Order Tracker

-#### 12/11/2020
+#### 12/20/2020

 ### 📖 Description

 This application utilizes custom classes, namespaces, objects within objects, and static lists to associate Order objects with Vendor objects.
 This application also uses TDD & all functionality for the models are tested.
 The project additionally uses an MVC design pattern & Razor syntax to develop the UI.
-Fianlly
+Finally, the project also uses Restful routing conventions.

 #### By Joseph Nero